LCP-dropout: Compression-based Multiple Subword Segmentation for Neural Machine Translation: Experiments and Analysis

+First, we estimate suitable hyperparameters for LCP-dropout.
 Table~\ref{tab:result1-1} summarizes the effect of hyperparameters $(v,\ell,k)$ on the proposed LCP-dropout.
 This table shows the details of multiple subword segmentation using LCP-dropout and BLEU scores for the language pair of English ({\bf En}) and German ({\bf De}) from News Commentary v16 (Table~\ref{tab:data}).
 For each threshold $k\in\{0.01,0.05,0.1\}$, {\bf En} and {\bf De} indicate the number of multiple subword sequences generated for the corresponding language, respectively.
 The last two values are the BLEU scores for {\bf De} $\to$ {\bf En} with $\ell = v$ and $\ell=v/2$ for $v=16\text{k}$, respectively.

 The threshold $k$ controls the dropout rate, and $\ell$ contributes to the multiplicity of the subword segmentation.
 The results show that $k$ and $\ell$ affect the learning accuracy (BLEU).
 The best result is obtained when $(k,\ell)=(0.01,\ell=v/2)$.
 This can be explained by the results in Table~\ref{tab:result1-2} which shows the depth of executed inner-loop of LCP-dropout for randomly assigning $\{0,1\}$ to vocabularies, where when $\ell =v/2$, it means the average before the outer-loop terminates.
 Therefore, the larger this value is, the more likely it is that longer subwords will be generated.
 However, unlike BPE-dropout, the value of $k$ alone is not enough to generate multiple subwords.
 The proposed LCP-dropout guarantees the diversity by initializing the subword segmentation by $\ell$ $(\ell <v)$.
 Using this result, we will fix $(k,\ell)=(0.01,v/2)$ as the hyperharameter of LCP-dropout.